RetroReversing/retroReversing/pages/switch/SwitchFileFormats.md

     url: /switch
   - name: Nintendo Switch File Formats
     url: #
+recommend:
-recommend: switch
+- switch
+- fileformats
 editlink: /switch/SwitchFileFormats.md
-updatedAt: 31st March 2020
 ---
 The Nintendo Switch development scene has introduced a lot of new file formats, some completely new and others are extensions of what had been used on the Wii and Wii U.

 # Full Game Files
 Full Game files come in two standard formats depending if they are game cartridges (XCI) or EShop downloads (NSP).

-## XCI - Xecutor Images
+## XCI - NX Cart Images
-The XCI format was created by `Team Xecutor` as a way to dump game cartridges on their custom firmware known as `SX OS`.
+The XCI format was created as a way to dump entire game cartridges to a single file.

-You can dump game cartridges if you are using SXOS using the homebrew app `SX Dumper`.
+You can dump game cartridges if you are using SX OS using the homebrew app `SX Dumper`.

 XCI files are encrypted using the firmware specific master key and so can be run on any switch, just like game cartridges [^2].

+As XCI files are a 1:1 copy of the data stored on the eMMC chip of a game cartridge it can also contain blank space at the end of the file if the game is smaller than the eMMC chip's capacity.

+You can remove this extra space with a tool such as [XCI-Cutter A tool to remove unused space from XCI-Dumps](https://github.com/Destiny1984/XCI-Cutter).

+If you are interested in the internals of the file format, the site `SwitchBrew` was an excellent page with what each byte represents: [Gamecard Format - Nintendo Switch Brew](https://switchbrew.org/w/index.php?title=Gamecard_Format).

 ## NSP - Nintendo Submission Package
 NSP files is the format for games downloaded from the Switch EShop, similar to .apk on Android or .app on iOS.